Get news, updates, & event Info delivered right to your inbox:

 Found near the equator, Southeast Asia, Sub-Saharan Africa, and Central America, tropical rainforests are characterized by their warm temperatures (ranging from 68-88° F), lush plant life, incredible biodiversity, and absence of winter — with only a rainy and dry season.

-As you might imagine, these conditions are very conducive to life and increased biodiversity: tropical forests house around 50% of the world’s plants and animals — including orchids, bromeliads, vines, ferns, mosses, and numerous birds, bats, mammals, and insects.
+As you might imagine, these conditions are highly conducive to biodiversity: tropical forests house around 50% of the world’s plants and animals — including orchids, bromeliads, vines, ferns, mosses, and numerous birds, bats, mammals, and insects.

 Despite the poor soil, the composition of rainforest trees is highly diverse, with up to 100 different species in just 1 square kilometer, creating a lush canopy overhead that allows little light to reach the forest floor.
 Most put down shallow roots as they stretch 25-35m into the sky, stabilizing themselves with buttressed trunks that tightly grip the ground.
-And you might be surprised to learn that many rainforest tree species are evergreens — just not the conifers we usually associate with that term.
+Fun fact: many rainforest tree species are evergreens — and not necessarily the towering the conifers we usually associate with that term.

-More than 1/2 of the world’s tropical forests have been destroyed, with more getting cut down every day for agricultural expansion, logging for lumber and fuel, and infrastructure.
-From the Amazon to the Philippines, One Tree Planted is working with local communities to restore tropical forests around the world!
+More than 1/2 of the world’s tropical forests have been destroyed, with more getting cut down every day for agricultural expansion, logging for lumber and fuel, and infrastructure development.
+To help address this, One Tree Planted is working with local communities to restore tropical forests such as the Amazon, around the world!